Skip to content

 The ugly

-Behold, the Niagara Falls of waterfall charts.
+An ugly waterfall is a bad waterfall on steroids.
 You might want to take a few seconds to flex your scrolling finger before you check this out.

 The difference between a good page and an ugly page is about more than just the number of resources.
 It’s also about things like: